ericwuu11/titanic-disaster/README.md

 # Step 2: Run Python Model
-Inside the src/app folder, there are two Python files: 1. main.py and 2. model.py.
-The only one that needs to be examined is model.py (ignore main.py).
+Inside the src/app folder, there is a model.py file, which contains the Python model for the Titanic Disaster.

 #### Build the Python Docker Image:
 docker build -t pymodel .